apprunjs/apprun-docs/docs/3rd-party-libs.md

 ## Ref Attribute

-The JSX _ref_ attribute is a call back function called when the specific DOM element is rendered.
+The JSX _ref_ attribute is a callback function called when the specific DOM element is rendered.
 The DOM element can be any element in JSX. e.g., the d3 example below.
 The d3 example also demonstrates using the _mounted_ function to initialize the state as a _Promise_.

 ```js
 const map = (element, features) => { /*...*/}